 IT IS FURTHER ORDERED that the purpose of this Order is to remedy the harm to competition the Commission alleged in its Complaint and to ensure the Acquirer can operate the Supermarket Business in a manner equivalent in all material respects to the manner in which Respondents operated the Supermarket Business prior to the Merger.

 XVII.
 Term

-IT IS FURTHER ORDERED that this Order shall terminate 10 years from the date it is issued.
+IT IS FURTHER ORDERED that this Order shall terminate on January 20, 2032.

 By the Commission.

 April J. Tabor Secretary